Parietal-INRIA/fmralign/doc/functional_alignment/fmralign_pipeline.rst

 Define a masker
 ---------------
->>> from nilearn.input_data import NiftiMasker
+>>> from nilearn.maskers import NiftiMasker
 >>> roi_masker = NiftiMasker(mask_img=mask).fit()

 Prepare the data
 -------------------
-For each subject, for each task and conditions, our dataset contains two \
-independent acquisitions, similar except for one acquisition parameter, the \
-encoding phase used that was either Antero-Posterior (AP) or Postero-Anterior (PA).
+For each subject, for each task and conditions, our dataset contains two independent acquisitions, similar except for one acquisition parameter, the encoding phase used that was either Antero-Posterior (AP) or Postero-Anterior (PA).
-Although this induces small differences in the final data, we will take \
-advantage of these "duplicates" to create a training and a testing set that \
-contains roughly the same signals but acquired independently.
+Although this induces small differences in the final data, we will take advantage of these "duplicates" to create a training and a testing set that contains roughly the same signals but acquired independently.